nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    open the help window.<br>
    Some example commands you can try:

-    * `list` : Lists all contacts.
+    * `list` : Lists all applications.

-    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe`
+    * `add c/Microsoft r/Software Engineer d/Nov 12 2022 1200 i/Technology s/Pending` :
-      to the Address Book.
+       Adds an application for the company named `Microsoft` to the Application Book.

-    * `delete 3` : Deletes the 3rd contact shown in the current list.
+    * `delete 3` : Deletes the 3rd application shown in the current list.

-    * `clear` : Deletes all contacts.
+    * `clear` : Deletes all applications.

     * `exit` : Exits the app.